As any video game-loving kid would know, I’m sure you’ve dreamed of the day when you could make money playing video

 6. Sell your character.

-In MMO’s (that’s massively multiplayer online game for you newbies), building up characters is a large part of the game.
-Kitting them out in end game gear takes time, effort, and mad skills.
+In MMO’s (that’s massively multiplayer online game for you noobs), building up characters is a large part of the game.
+Kitting them out in end-game gear takes time, effort, and mad skills.

 What do you do, then, when you get bored of the character or just want to make some cash?